Hasebul/Hasebul/README.md

 # Hi there, I'm Md Hasebul Hasan Shawon 👋

-I'm Md.
-Hasebul Hasan Shawon, presently employed as a Machine Learning Engineer at IQVIA.
+presently employed as a Machine Learning Engineer at IQVIA.
 Alongside, I've had the honor of serving as a part-time lecturer in the Department of Computer Science and Engineering at Bangladesh University of Engineering and Technology .
 Furthermore, I am actively pursuing a master's degree in the same department at BUET.

 ## Skills and Expertise
 - Python